auriasco/CoogMusic/README.md

     3 ) To push the entire local repository: git push origin main

+    FINALLY

-To stop tracking this project with git:
-    rm -rf .git
+    1 ) To stop tracking this project with git: rm -rf .git

+Deployment

+1 ) Activate the build pipeline
+    ssh host@coogmusic.xyz 'bash ~/work.sh'

+2 ) Type in the password
+    host